apache/incubator-quarks/DEVELOPMENT.md

 ### Using Eclipse

-The repo contains Eclipse project definitions for the top-level directories that contain code, such as api, runtime, connectors.
+The Edgent git repository contains Eclipse project definitions for the top-level directories that contain code, such as api, runtime, connectors.

+*The repository does not include the 3rd party jars that Edgent depends on and Eclipse builds of Edgent projects will fail until a gradle task is run to make them available in your workspace.
+See the steps below.*

 Using the plugin Eclipse Git Team Provider allows you to import these projects into your Eclipse workspace directly from your fork.